datawire/ambassador-docs/docs/edge-stack/pre-release/topics/using/rate-limits/index.md

     ```

     Sets the label `«mykey»=«myval»`.
 Note that supplying a `key` is supported only
-    with the Envoy V3 API: if you are using Envoy V2, the `key` will always be the
+    with the Envoy V3 API.
-    constant `generic_key`.

 ## Rate limiting requests based on their labels